HydroModPy/HydroModPy/docs/source/user_guide/data/provider-matrix.rst

 configuration models.
 The details are derived from the ``*SourceConfig`` classes under ``hydromodpy.data.variables``.

-For operational details, examples, and source-specific checks, use the expanded :doc:`families/index` section.
+For operational details, examples, and source-specific checks, use the per-family pages listed in :doc:`index`.
 This page remains the compact inventory.

 Visual source matrix
 --------------------